-Length 300 words Duration Instant

-Range Throwing Area of 3 ft.

-Känge distance Effect radius

-Energy Cost 1 spell Material Yellow
+Length 300 words Duration Instant Range Throwing distance Area of Effect 3 ft. radius Energy Cost 1 spell point Material Component Yellow spell ball

-Ellergy Cost point Component spell ball

 This spell allows the Cleric to call upon the power of his Deity to summon a sphere of Divine energy into existence.
 Depending on the power of the Undead, and the Rank of the Cleric, spell effects will vary.
 This spell will penetrate all armor and shields.
-To invoke the spell, the Cleric must state, "I, [Name], turn the Living Dead!"

-The Elders of the event will determine the exact effectiveness of this spell according to the adventure rules;

-Turn Undead will destroy any undead creature on the Monster Encounter Chart (see Chapter Eight: Land Rules) within the 3' radius.
+The Elders of the event will determine the exact effectiveness of this spell according to the adventure rules; Turn Undead will destroy any undead creature on the Monster Encounter Chart (see Chapter Eight: Land Rules) within the 3' radius.